NRI Income Tax & Compliance

 For a joint family setting to form an HUF, they must fulfill the following conditions:

-• A single person cannot form it; the family is required.
+• A single person cannot form it; a family is required.

-• HUF members are the lineal descendants of the common surnames, including the unmarried daughters as well as the wives.
+• HUF members are the lineal descendants of a common ancestor, including unmarried daughters as well as wives.

 • Jains, Buddhists, and Sikhs can also form an HUF.

-• Once the HUF has been formed, the members must register with a formal legal deed, a legitimate PAN number, and a bank account.
+• Once the HUF has been formed, the members must register it with a formal legal deed, obtain a legitimate PAN number, and open a bank account.
 The formal deed will contain details about the HUF members and their business.

-• Each member of the HUF can deposit their income in the common HUF corpus.
+• Each member can contribute gifts or ancestral income to the common HUF corpus.

-• The members of HUF are eligible to claim the benefits under various sections.
+• The members of an HUF are eligible to claim the benefits under various sections of the Income Tax Act.

 What are the HUF Tax Benefits?

-Section 80C: The HUF is eligible for up to Rs 1.5 lakh tax deduction on ELSS, PPF, life insurance, and more.
+Section 80C: The HUF is eligible for up to ₹1.5 lakh tax deduction on ELSS, PPF, life insurance, and more.

 Section 80D: The HUF is eligible for a deduction on health insurance premiums paid for an HUF member.

-Section 80G: The HUF is eligible for tax deduction on the eligible donations made by a Hindu Undivided Family.
+Section 80G: The HUF is eligible for tax deductions on eligible donations made by a Hindu Undivided Family.

 Home Loan: HUFs are also eligible for claiming a deduction on the interest paid on a housing loan.